Dan-Levi/wpbridge-for-rust/README.md

 ## How to install

 + Press the green Code button above and Download ZIP.
-+ Log in to your Wordpress administrator dashboard.
++ Log in to your WordPress administrator dashboard.
 + Hover the `Plugins` menu item in the sidebar and click on `Add New`.
 + Click `Upload Plugin` then `Choose file` and choose the ZIP archive that you previously downloaded.
 + Click `Install now` and the `Activate` the plugin once it is installed.